openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 *  Proposed_ - The starting state when removal is considered, analyzed, and documented.
-*  Communicated_ - The proposal is announced and its corresponding JIRA ticket is updated with community feedback until the target Accepted date.
+*  Communicated_ - The proposal is announced to the general Open edX community via the broadcast mechanisms defined below.
+Specific notifications are sent to all identified stakeholders.
+The corresponding JIRA ticket is updated with community feedback until the target Accepted date.
 *  Accepted_ - The proposal is officially accepted after addressing community feedback and aligning on a timeline.
 *  Deprecated_ - If required, the code is updated and marked as deprecated.